-“Many gardeners expressed in one way or another that our orchard — particularly our raspberries, which persisted well into fall — enhanced their experience of being in the garden this year: through the joy of having fresh-picked fruit to snack on during work days, or providing a rewarding activity for kids in harvesting fruit during their visits, or simply through enjoying the beauty of our young orchard plants and food forest throughout the season.” -TJ Hunt, St Bernard Community Garden
+“Many gardeners expressed in one way or another that our orchard — particularly our raspberries, which persisted well into fall — enhanced their experience of being in the garden this year: through the joy of having fresh-picked fruit to snack on during work days, or providing a rewarding activity for kids in harvesting fruit during their visits, or simply through enjoying the beauty of our young orchard plants and food forest throughout the season.” – Gardener, St Bernard Community Garden

 Happy Figuary!
 We thank you for supporting our vision of a more beautiful, bountiful Philadelphia.
 Here are some highlights from POP’s fall season: -Planted our 1,258th fruit tree and supported our 62nd community orchard site!

 -Celebrated our 8th annual Philadelphia Orchard Week with nearly 2,600 participants at harvest festivals and orchard events across the city

 -POP’s School Orchard Program published 6 new hands-on orchard-based lesson plans including one on honeybees featured by GrowAbility

 -Launched a new program featuring community teachers, POPHarvestEd

 We hope you will take a few minutes to read below about some of the interesting people and stories we encountered along the way.
 You can also read more about our work this year in our 2018 POP Annual Report.

 March is a busy month for orchard education!
 Join us for our POPCORE urban orchardist training course at Bartram’s Garden, Fruit Tree Grafting workshop at Awbury, and 2nd annual Fig Festival at South Philly High School:

 Fall 2018 Summary